-Instructors: Agogino, Levine Also listed as: DEV ENG C200 MEC ENG C201 Modeling and Simulation of Advanced Manufacturing Processes 3 Units Terms offered: Spring 2017, Spring 2016, Spring 2015 This course provides the student with a modern introduction to the basic industrial practices, modeling techniques, theoretical background, and computational methods to treat classical and cutting edge manufacturing processes in a coherent and self-consistent manner.
-Objectives Outcomes Course Objectives: An introduction to modeling and simulation of modern manufacturing processes.
+Instructors: Agogino, Levine Also listed as: DEV ENG C200 Design, Evaluate, and Scale Development Technologies: Read Less [-] MEC ENG C201 Modeling and Simulation of Advanced Manufacturing Processes 3 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 This course provides the student with a modern introduction to the basic industrial practices, modeling techniques, theoretical background, and computational methods to treat classical and cutting edge manufacturing processes in a coherent and self-consistent manner.
+Modeling and Simulation of Advanced Manufacturing Processes: Read More [+] Objectives Outcomes Course Objectives: An introduction to modeling and simulation of modern manufacturing processes.
 Rules & Requirements Prerequisites: An undergraduate course in strength of materials or 122 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Instructor: Zohdi

-Also listed as: MAT SCI C286

-MEC ENG C202 Computational Design of Multifunctional/Multiphysical Composite Materials 3 Units

-Terms offered: Spring 2012

-The course is self-contained and is designed in an interdisciplinary manner for graduate students in engineering, materials science, physics, and applied mathematics who are interested in methods to accelerate the laboratory analysis and design of new materials.
+Instructor: Zohdi Also listed as: MAT SCI C286 Modeling and Simulation of Advanced Manufacturing Processes: Read Less [-] MEC ENG C202 Computational Design of Multifunctional/Multiphysical Composite Materials 3 Units Terms offered: Spring 2012 The course is self-contained and is designed in an interdisciplinary manner for graduate students in engineering, materials science, physics, and applied mathematics who are interested in methods to accelerate the laboratory analysis and design of new materials.
 Examples draw primarily from various mechanical, thermal, diffusive, and electromagnetic applications.

-Rules & Requirements

-Prerequisites: An undergraduate degree in the applied sciences or engineering

-Hours & Format

-Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week
+Computational Design of Multifunctional/Multiphysical Composite Materials: Read More [+] Rules & Requirements Prerequisites: An undergraduate degree in the applied sciences or engineering Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.

-Instructor: Zohdi Also listed as: MAT SCI C287 MEC ENG 204 Advanced Manufacturing Systems Analysis, AMS 3 Units Terms offered: Spring 2017, Spring 2016, Spring 2015 This course is designed to prepare students for technical leadership in industry.
+Instructor: Zohdi Also listed as: MAT SCI C287 Computational Design of Multifunctional/Multiphysical Composite Materials: Read Less [-] MEC ENG 204 Advanced Manufacturing Systems Analysis, AMS 3 Units Terms offered: Spring 2017, Spring 2016, Spring 2015 This course is designed to prepare students for technical leadership in industry.
 The objective is to provide insight and understanding on the main concepts and practices involved in analyzing, managing systems to deliver high quality, cost effectiveness and sustainable advantages.
 The impact of this class on the Mechanical Engineering program includes delivering core production concepts and advanced skills that blend vision and advanced manufacturing elements.
 This course is highly recommended for students on the Product Design track in Mechanical Engineering's Master of Engineering program.
-Objectives Outcomes Course Objectives: The objective of this course is to ensure that our students: a.
+Advanced Manufacturing Systems Analysis, AMS: Read More [+] Objectives Outcomes Course Objectives: The objective of this course is to ensure that our students: a.
 Gain solid foundations on the analysis of Advanced Manufacturing Systems Analysis (AMS), including flow analysis concepts, frameworks and methodologies. b.
 Understand and apply sustainable engineering practices. c.
 Put into practice decision-making activities based on solid academic rigor, quantitative tools and simulation models oriented for AMS d.
 Align their AMS to a company's strategy to deliver business advantage.
 Rules & Requirements Prerequisites: This course is open to graduate students, with priority given to students in Mechanical Engineering's Master of Engineering program Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.